Installing R and RStudio

 Keep in mind that after you add a new directory to the PATH

 variable, you need to start a new command prompt/terminal session to verify whether it worked.
-Sometimes it may take a couple of minutes until your PATH is recognized by the terminal.
+Sometimes, it may take a few minutes for your PATH to be recognized by the terminal.

 R version 4.x.x (20xx-xx-xx) -- "Some Funky Name"

-Great job - you’ve managed to install R and configure it for use for data-intensive projects!
+Great job!
+You've managed to install R and configure it for data-intensive projects.

-Making R find packages on the command prompt
+Finding R find packages in the command prompt

 You can now access R directly from the command prompt.
-Nevertheless, code that runs perfectly on R Studio might return Error in library(x)
+However, code that runs perfectly on RStudio might return Error in library(x)

 on the command prompt.